Aging and society: Hearing loss

 Hearing loss is a common condition among ageing adults.
-Common conditions that can increase the risk of hearing loss in elderly people are high blood pressure, diabetes or the use of certain medications harmful to the ear.
+Common conditions that can increase the risk of hearing loss in elderly people are high blood pressure, diabetes, or the use of certain medications that are harmful to the ear.
 Hearing aids are commonly referred to as personal amplifying systems, which can generally improve hearing by about 50%.

-Hearing loss among the aged community lessens elders' ability to compensate for other age related social and/or physical problems.
-Communication problems of elderly adults can be greatly impacted by mechanical problems such as: the translation of ideas into linguistic representation or expression, the perception of linguistic stimuli or the derivation of an idea from a given unit of disclosure.
+Hearing loss among the aged community lessens elders' ability to compensate for other age-related social and/or physical problems.
+Communication problems of elderly adults can be greatly impacted by mechanical problems such as the translation of ideas into linguistic representation or expression, the perception of linguistic stimuli, or the derivation of an idea from a given unit of disclosure.
 Changes in these mechanical problems are more important than changes in linguistic knowledge.
 The main goal of hearing aids is to improve communication and quality of life, not just to restore hearing.
 Presbycusis is an example of a hearing deficit that cannot be corrected by hearing aids.
 Presbycusis, the alteration of hearing sensitivity associated with normal hearing loss, is caused by the decreased amount of hair cells of the inner ear.
 This is normally caused by long periods of distressing noise that diminish the hair cells which with increasing age will not grow back.
-Presbycusis and other such hearing-related problems promote social withdrawal, as individuals begin to lose touch with the world around them.
+Presbycusis and other hearing-related problems promote social withdrawal, as individuals lose touch with the world around them.
 Hearing loss among the aged community lessens elders' ability to compensate for other age-related social and/or physical problems.
 This impairment can cause elders to lose touch of social skills because they may have trouble keeping up with fast-paced or hearing different pitched voices in conversation.

 Visual impairment

 The interpretation of facial expressions and mouthing can be difficult to understand when an individual has a visual impairment.
 Such problems hinder the ability of people to understand stimuli and translate information pertaining to perception with their brain for analysis.
-Non-verbal communication is important in effective communication and elders with vision loss are more likely to misinterpret or read the other person's actions in a wrong way.
+Non-verbal communication is important in effective communication, and elders with vision loss are more likely to misinterpret or read the other person's actions in a wrong way.
 Visual impairments also cause a loss in positive perceptions of the environment around them.
 This can lead to isolation and possible depression in elderly people.
 Macular degeneration is a common cause of vision loss in elderly people.
 It diminishes the macula of the eye, which is responsible for clear vision.
 It causes progressive loss of central vision and possible loss of colour vision.
-This degeneration is caused by systemic changes in the circulation of waste products and growth of abnormal vessels around the retina causing the photoreceptors not to receive proper images.
-Though ageing almost always causes this, other possible effects and risk factors include smoking, obesity, family history and excessive sunlight exposure.
+This degeneration is caused by systemic changes in the circulation of waste products and the growth of abnormal vessels around the retina causing the photoreceptors not to receive proper images.
+Though ageing almost always causes this, other possible effects and risk factors include smoking, obesity, family history, and excessive sunlight exposure.